JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project
+-

+# Starter Project (Milestone)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ux6VDJUyapE?si=GVTSBreFM2V7pruh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For my starter project, I chose to do the RGB slider.
+The reason for this is that I want to design headlights and taillights for my gesture-controlled robot that turn on when I move forward or backward.
+This project provided me with experience in coding LEDs, which will help me make these modifications to my final project.
+The RGB slider is a small board that contains three RGB sliders, an LED, and a USB-C port.
+The three RGB sliders control an LED.
+Three colors - blue, red, and green - are mixed to display different colors on the LED.
+As you slide the sliders up and down, the strength of the color grows stronger or weaker.
+There are almost an infinite combinations of colors I can use to light up my LED, and everything on the board is powered by a USB-C that is connected to my laptop.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.